It was a Saturday morning ritual for way too many years.

 Neither is shaming nor issuing edicts on what people essentially put in — or do to — their body very effective.

-But what I don’t get are politicians, activists and others who rail against controls over everything from smoking marijuana to abortion who have no problem with unleashing the government to penalize people for drinking soda, eating junk food, and such.
+But what I don’t get are politicians, activists and others who rally against controls over everything from smoking marijuana to abortion and have no problem with unleashing the government to penalize people for drinking soda, eating junk food, and such.

-But then again the country that has got it down to an art is North Korea.
-Their adult obesity rate is at 2.5 percent ranking it 173rd in the world.
+But then again, the country that has got it down to an art is North Korea.
+Their adult obesity rate is at 6.34.

 Having said that, have you noticed Kim Jong-un isn’t exactly Slim Jim?

 If obesity is the price of freedom from government control, so be it.

 This column is the opinion of editor, Dennis Wyatt, and does not necessarily represent the opinions of The Bulletin or 209 Multimedia.
 He can be reached at firstname.lastname@example.org